 "I am well ingrained with their philosophy of giving," Deju said.

 That spirit of giving drove Deju, whose son Michael attends Saint Mary's, to reach out to the college with the idea.
-He donated a
+He donated a large portion of the scholarship fund, and enticed others to contribute as well.

 "I have a degree, a Ph.D., and a successful career," said Deju.
 "A lot of people helped me that didn't have to when I came to the U.S. It's payback time."